Facts don’t care about your feelings.

 That is the tagline made popular by Ben Shapiro, a well-known political analyst.
 He is Jewish (religiously and ethnically), and is very conservative politically.
 Shapiro heads up The Daily Wire, an organization filled with helpful political commentary from a conservative perspective.
 One of his more recent hires was an already famous blogger, Matt Walsh.

 Walsh is like Shapiro.
 Not a christian, but a conservative with a brilliant mind.
-He has won the hearts of many, not just his fellow Roman Catholics, because he is such a strong writer and thinker.
+He has won the hearts of many, because he is such a strong writer and thinker.
 However, Walsh yet again used his Twitter to demonstrate why Christians need to be very careful gleaning from him.

 A Predestined Blunder

 If you were hoping that I would use this post to engage in a “predestination” debate, I am going to disappoint.
 It is not my intention at all to engage in that debate, or even express my opinions.
-I have done that on this blog, but there is something far more pressing here.
-Rather, I am not so much concerned that Walsh rejects predestination, as I am with why he rejects it.
+Rather, I am not so much concerned that Walsh rejects predestination, as I am concerned with why he rejects it.
 Walsh’s biggest blunder is the unbiblical and hypocritical means he uses to reject predestination.

 (When I use the word “predestination” I am referring to the Reformed understanding of that word.
 The word is in the Bible, and therefore ALL Christians believe in it.
-The debate between Reformed thinkers and non-Reformed thinkers is over what the word means.)
+The debate between Reformed thinkers and non-Reformed thinkers is over what the word means, not over the word itself.)

 By What Standard?